borgbackup/borgbackup.github.io/support/fund.rst

 Overview
 --------

-You can support the BorgBackup Project via:
+You can support the BorgBackup Project using these options:

-- the `BorgBackup Team on Liberapay <https://liberapay.com/borgbackup/donate>`_
+- `BorgBackup Team on Liberapay <https://liberapay.com/borgbackup/donate>`_
-- the `BorgBackup Team on BountySource <https://www.bountysource.com/teams/borgbackup>`_
+- `BorgBackup Team on BountySource <https://www.bountysource.com/teams/borgbackup>`_
+- `BorgBackup Team on BountySource Salt <https://salt.bountysource.com/teams/borgbackup>`_

 BountySource Bounties and Donations are a good short term help.